alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 Effectful functions compose by sequencing state changes.
 ```

-Both are useful, and they make different promises.
+Both are useful.
+They just make different promises.

-## The hidden world parameter
+## Explicit inputs and hidden inputs

 By "pure," I mean the practical code-review definition: when the function returns normally, the same explicit inputs produce the same returned value, and the call leaves no externally visible effect behind.

+Explicit inputs are still context in the ordinary English sense.
+The point is that they are visible at the call site instead of being hidden in ambient state, mutable dependencies, or I/O.

 A pure function has this shape: